Bathing is a part of every culture across the world.

 Neburo

-Neburo translates literally to sleeping bath, but you are in no way meant to actually sleep in!
-It is a very shallow bath with a shape to comfortably lay in including a special rest for your head.
+Neburo translates literally to “sleeping bath,” but you definitely shouldn’t sleep in it!
+These are shallow baths designed for you to comfortably lie in, including a special rest for your head.

 Kashikiri Buro

-A Kashikiri Buro can come in different forms and sizes, and it can be an indoor or outdoor bath.
-This is a hot spring bath you can reserve for private use at hotels and Ryokan.
-Especially great if you are shy, have tattoos, or want to experience a typical Japanese bath with your significant other or your family.
+A Kashikiri Buro is a hot spring bath that you can reserve for private use at hotels and Ryokan.
+They come in various forms and sizes and can be either indoors or outdoors.
+Kashikiri Buro are especially great if you are shy, have tattoos, or want to experience a traditional Japanese bath with your significant other or family.

-Onsen Also Come With a Lot of Rules That Can Make for a Challenging Experience.
+Onsen Also Come With Many Rules That Can Make for a Challenging Experience

-You should know that Japan has rules for everything, and bathing in an Onsen or public bath is not an exception.
+You should know that Japan has rules for everything, and bathing in an Onsen or public bath is no exception.
 If you follow these rules, we think you will fully enjoy the experience without any problem.

 Before Using the Onsen or Bath Facilities:

-2. Pay the entry fee – It is common to find a vending machine, often next to the entrance, from which you can buy an entrance ticket.
-Sometimes, the vending machines are in Japanese, so feel free to ask the staff for some help.
-In case you need a towel or soap, there might be additional fees.
+- Pay the entry fee – It is common to find a vending machine, often next to the entrance, where you can buy an entry ticket.
+Sometimes, the vending machines are in Japanese, so feel free to ask the staff for help.
+If you need a towel or soap, there might be additional fees.
 Some places sell their own unique Onsen towels which make a nice souvenir!

-3. Enter your appropriate bath area – Once you have paid the fee(s) you will find two separate bath sections: one for men (often marked by a blue curtain and the symbol 男) and one for women (often marked by a red curtain and the symbol 女).
+- Enter your appropriate bath area – Once you have paid the fee, you will find two separate bath sections: one for men (often marked by a blue curtain and the symbol 男) and one for women (often marked by a red curtain and the symbol 女).

 When Using the Onsen or Bath Facilities:

-1. Enter the wash area first – Almost all baths are divided into two sections: the wash section, equipped with showers, soap, and shampoo to clean your body, and the relax section with one or more tubs to soak in.
+- Enter the wash area first – Almost all baths are divided into two sections: the wash section, equipped with showers, soap, and shampoo to clean your body, and the relaxing section with one or more tubs to soak in.

-5. Keep quiet or talk with low voices – Don’t raise your voice when talking to your friends and family, so you don’t disturb the other guests.
+- Keep quiet or talk in low voices – Don’t raise your voice when talking to your friends and family, so as not to disturb other guests.

 After Using the Onsen or Bath Facilities:

-1. Dry your body – It is recommended not to shower again after bathing in an Onsen, since rinsing your body will lower the effectiveness of the minerals on your skin.
-However, if you need a cold bath or shower before leaving the area feel free to do so.
-Then, make sure to dry your body off as best as possible using your small towel before you leave the bathing area.
+- Dry your body – It is recommended not to shower again after bathing in an Onsen, since rinsing your body will lower the effectiveness of the minerals on your skin.
+However, if you need a cold bath or shower before leaving the area, feel free to do so.
+Make sure to dry your body off as much as possible using your small towel before you leave the bathing area.

-3. Avoid dehydration – take a drink from the vending machine (or fridge and pay at the front desk) and just chill out.
-“Hot spring = milk coffee” is a very common tradition among the Japanese.
-And, if you are in an Onsen facility or in a Super Sento with restaurants try the local delicacies or Japanese-style course meals.
+- Avoid dehydration – Grab a drink from the vending machine (or from the fridge and pay at the front desk) and relax.
+“Hot spring + milk coffee” is a common tradition among the Japanese.
+Additionally, if you’re at an Onsen facility or a Super Sento with restaurants, try the local delicacies or Japanese-style course meals.

-Indeed, there are a lot of rules here but, when in doubt, just try to observe and imitate what others are doing.
-It works pretty well in most cases.
+There are a lot of rules here, but when in doubt, just try to observe and imitate what others are doing.

-If you are looking for an Onsen, Super Sento, or a Sento in Nagoya there is a wide variety of options that you can try.
-Because of the area, you will find that Nagoya offers more Sento facilities than Onsen.
-Even so, these Sento have their own history and a lot of them are as traditional, local, and picturesque as many famous Onsen.
-Bathing in any of them regardless will be highly appreciated by both your body and mind.
+If you’re looking for an Onsen, Super Sento, or Sento in Nagoya, you’ll find a wide variety of options to explore.
+Due to the area’s characteristics, Nagoya offers more Sento facilities than Onsen.
+Even so, these Sento have their own history and many are as traditional, local, and picturesque as some famous Onsen.
+Bathing in any of them will be highly beneficial for both your body and mind.

-The facilities below are the most popular places and also the most recommended by locals and foreign residents.
+The facilities listed below are the most popular and are highly recommended by both locals and foreign residents.

 Urban Quar Spa & Living

-This is a natural hot spring that flows from 800m underground.
-It has a huge spa zone with 11 different types of baths all with “Nano-yu” water, a carbonated water that has health benefits.
+This is a natural hot spring that flows from 800 meters underground.
+It has a huge spa area with 11 different types of baths all with “Nano-yu” water, a carbonated water that is said to reduce inflammation and beautify skin.
 Also, there are free services such as coffee and massage chairs.

 How about resting your feet and relaxing your body after completing the Street Food Walking Tour?
 Its end location is only 15 minutes away from this Onsen.